“And now there came an Amazon, the great-hearted daughter of man-slaying Ares.”

 As reported in Lost Love, Lost Kingdom, the memory of Shamiram is remembered in fifth century (AD) lore.
 Moses of Khoren, a kind of Armenian “Herodotus,” recounts how Queen Shamiram was delighted by the beauty of the highlands of Eastern Anatolia (modern Turkey) and founded a city on the shore of Lake Van (Kurdish, Wanê).
 This city of wide boulevards and colored stone preserved and projected her name.
 It is Shamiramakert or the “town of Shamiram.”
 But what else of this queen, beyond her fair city and her unrequited love?

 Two other names offer paths of pursuit.
 Both lead still deeper into the shadows.
 The first name surfaces in Greco-Roman literature.
 The second name is retrieved from drier Mesopotamian dust.
-Of course, all of this assumes that these three names somehow connect to a single person of history, a possibility best left for campfire stories.
+Of course, all of this assumes that these three names somehow connect to a single person of history, a campfire story character.

 In the Greco-Roman world, Shamiram is connected with the name Semiramis (Σεμίραμις).